2026-Anderson-lab-spring

 Abdulrahman Asy

-Abdulrahman Asy is a Third Year biology student at UVA.
+Abdulrahman Asy is a Fourth Year biology student at UVA.
 His interest in cancer research was sparked by his personal experience undergoing treatment for Hodgkin's lymphoma and Nasopharyngeal carcinoma.
 Driven by a desire to make an impact in those similarly affected, he aspires to pursue a degree in biomedical sciences, aiming to support and improve outcomes for individuals facing cancer recurrences and treatment resistance.
 In his free time Abdul likes to workout, cook, read, and spend time with family and friends.

 Yasmine Elhajjam